ahnj/snowfla/content/posts/opnsense-att-gateway-bypass.md

 tags: ["usg", "opnsense", "att", "fiber"]
 ---

-Real-time WAN traffic graph is all I wanted.
-Fully Unifi'ed network sure looks pretty, but USG just failed to keep up with the times.
-The lack of raw CPU headroom for performant packet inspection at 1.0 Gbps and the rich feature set of open source firewall pushed me to retire my trusty [USG](https://amzn.to/31i09p3).
-It sure served me well for the past four years, but off to ebay it goes.
+All I wanted was a graph of real-time broadband utilization of my household.
+A fully [Unifi](https://unifi-network.ui.com/)'ed network sure looks pretty, but [USG](https://amzn.to/31i09p3) just couln't do it.
+Times have changed.
+Many home network is wired up for 1.0 Gbps, and today's open source firewalls have the features I need.
+Like real-time traffic graphs.
+My trusty USG served me well for years, but off the ebay it goes.

-Below is a detailed tutorial on assembling the necessary OPNsense hardware, and software configuration to bypass AT&T Fiber CPE (BGW210-700).
-My existing USG3P was  running eap_proxy to accomplish the CPE bypass trick.
+In its place, I put together some OPNsense hardware and configured it to bypass AT&T Fiber CPE (BW210-700).
+Here's how I did it.

-First the easy part.
-Purchase and assemble the firewall hardware.
+First the easy part: purchase and assemble the hardware.

 - QOTOM Q555G6 Intel i5 [mini PC](https://amzn.to/2IHdO2y)